Huang-Libo/Notebook/Swift/LanguageGuide/Properties.md

 ### 2.2.
 Shorthand Getter Declaration

-If the entire body of a getter is a single expression, the getter implicitly returns that expression.
+If the entire body of a getter is a *single expression*, the getter implicitly returns that expression.
 Here’s an another version of the `Rect` structure that takes advantage of this shorthand notation and the shorthand notation for setters:

 ```swift
 struct CompactRect {